Osaka from a New Angle: Canal Cruises a Hit with Inbound Tourists

 A key tourism draw is Osaka’s soul food.
 Posting a photo of yourself tasting takoyaki alongside Dōtonbori is proof that you “did” Osaka.
 Tourists go gaga at the myriad of eye-catching restaurant signs.

 The top photo spot is Ebisu Bridge, where visitors jostle to capture the perfect shot of the “Glico Man” billboard above the canal.
-In earlier years, it was an infamous cruising spot, swarming with host club touts.
+It was once infamous as a place for picking up girls, but is now packed with tourists both day and night.

 Good-Humored Canal Cruise with an Osakan Flavor